 Rule 1.6.
-Confidentiality of Information.
+Confidentiality of information.

-- (a) A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation or the disclosure is permitted by paragraph (b). - (b) A lawyer may reveal information relating to the representation of a client to the extent the lawyer reasonably believes necessary: - (b)(1) to prevent reasonably certain death or substantial bodily harm; - (b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interests or property of another and in furtherance of which the client has used or is using the lawyer's services; - (b)(3) to prevent, mitigate or rectify substantial injury to the financial interests or property of another that is reasonably certain to result or has resulted from the client's commission of a crime or fraud in furtherance of which the client has used the lawyer's services; - (b)(4) to secure legal advice about the lawyer's compliance with these Rules; - (b)(5) to establish a claim or defense on behalf of the lawyer in a controversy between the lawyer and the client, to establish a defense to a criminal charge or civil claim against the lawyer based upon conduct in which the client was involved, or to respond to allegations in any proceeding concerning the lawyer's representation of the client; - (b)(6) to comply with other law or a court order; or - (b)(7) to detect and resolve conflicts of interest arising from the lawyer's change of employment or from changes in the composition or ownership of a firm, but only if the revealed information would not compromise the attorney-client privilege or otherwise prejudice the client. - (c) A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client. - (d) For purposes of this rule, representation of a client includes counseling a lawyer about the need for or availability of treatment for substance abuse or psychological or emotional problems by members of the Utah State Bar serving on a Utah State Bar endorsed lawyer assistance program.
+- (a) A licensed paralegal practitioner shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is authorized in order to carry out the representation or the disclosure is permitted by paragraph (b). - (b) A licensed paralegal practitioner may reveal information relating to the representation of a client to the extent the licensed paralegal practitioner reasonably believes necessary: - (b)(1) to prevent reasonably certain death or substantial bodily harm; - (b)(2) to prevent the client from committing a crime or fraud that is reasonably certain to result in substantial injury to the financial interest or property of another and in furtherance of which the client has used the licensed paralegal practitioner's services; - (b)(3) to prevent, mitigate or rectify substantial injury to the financial interests or property of another that is reasonably certain to result or has resulted from the client's commission of a crime or fraud in furtherance of which the client has used the licensed paralegal practitioner's services; - (b)(4) to secure legal advice about the licensed paralegal practitioner's compliance with these Rules; - (b)(5) to establish a claim or defense on behalf of the licensed paralegal practitioner in a controversy between the licensed paralegal practitioner and the client, to establish a defense to a criminal charge or civil claim against the licensed paralegal practitioner based upon conduct in which the client was involved, or to respond to allegations in any proceeding concerning the licensed paralegal practitioner's representation of the client; - (b)(6) to comply with other law or a court order; or - (b)(7) to detect and resolve conflicts of interest arising from the licensed paralegal practitioner's change of employment or from changes in the composition or ownership of a firm, but only if the revealed information would not compromise the licensed paralegal practitioner client privilege or otherwise prejudice the client. - (c) A licensed paralegal practitioner shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client. - Comment - [1] This Rule governs the disclosure by a licensed paralegal practitioner of information relating to the representation of a client during the licensed paralegal practitioner's representation of the client.
+See Rule 1.18 for the licensed paralegal practitioner's duties with respect to information provided to the licensed paralegal practitioner by a prospective client, Rule 1.9(c)(2) for the licensed paralegal practitioner's duty not to reveal information relating to the licensed paralegal practitioner's prior representation of a former client and Rules 1.8(b) and 1.9(c)(1) for the licensed paralegal practitioner's duties with respect to the use of such information to the disadvantage of clients and former clients.